cordoval/emberjs-getting-started/README.md

 });
 ```

-`Ember.ArrayProxy` acts as a proxy onto its content Array.
-Ember will propagate any modifications made to the ArrayProxy to the content Array.
+`Ember.ArrayController` acts as a proxy onto its content Array.
+Ember will propagate any modifications made to the ArrayController to the content Array.

 ## 6. Doing It with Style